 Some young people from Aboriginal and Torres Strait Islander families and communities have a long history of grief and tragedy, including deaths by suicide.
 This history can have a severe impact on their grief responses: grief piles on top of grief and it can be hard to see an end to the sadness.
 It also means that a young person may react strongly to the death of what may seem to be a distant relative or family friend.

 Following the death of a young person by suicide, there may also be a fear that the suicide will be ‘contagious’ and that suicides of other young people may follow.

 If accumulated grief becomes overwhelming, it may be more difficult, particularly for young people, to talk about their feelings and get the support they need.

-For many Aboriginal and Torres Strait Islander people, the period of mourning after a death in their family or community is a very significant time.
+For many Aboriginal and Torres Strait Islander people, the period of mourning after a death in their community is a very significant time.
 It may be important for them to observe cultural and spiritual practices in line with the beliefs of their kinship group and local culture.